MakisChristou/primerug/README.md

-# Primerug
 A prime k-tuple finder based on the rug Rust crate.
+The goal of this software is to search for large prime k-tuples.
 The code is heavily inspired by Pttn's [RieMiner](https://github.com/Pttn/rieMiner).
 For a detailed explanation on how the algorithm works see my explanation [here](https://makischristou.gitbook.io/primes/) and Pttn's original [writeup](https://riecoin.dev/en/Mining_Algorithm).
 Currently primerug can be considered only as a learning exercise for me to better understand Rust and how efficient sieving works for prime k-tuples and not a rieMiner replacement for breaking world records.
 Depending on the configuration it is currently 2-3 times slower than rieMiner with the exact same search parameters.
 So if breaking world records is your goal, you should use rieMiner or any other state-of-the-art siever/primality tester for the time being.

+# Future plans
+* Automatically select primorial, offset and primetable limit
+* Performance improvements

 # Build
 First install Rust from [here](https://www.rust-lang.org/tools/install).
 Then you can build the project by simply typing:

 ```bash